All Products

 Important

 In Kubernetes 1.22, the ACK scheduler is compatible with earlier versions of scheduler protocol.
 However, in Kubernetes 1.24, the ACK scheduler is compatible with earlier versions of the scheduler protocol until August 30, 2023.
 We recommend that you update the Kubernetes version of your cluster and use the latest configuration method of load-aware scheduling.
-For more information about how to update a cluster, see Manually update ACK clusters.
+For more information about how to update a cluster, see Manually upgrade ACK clusters.

 The following table describes the compatibility between different protocol versions and component versions.